CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ```

-Create a visualiation of your metadata on the QIIME2 viewer (.qzv is a qiime zipped visualization)
+Create a visualiation of your metadata on the [QIIME2 viewer](https://view.qiime2.org/) (.qzv is a qiime zipped visualization).

 ```
 qiime metadata tabulate --m-input-file sample-metadata.tsv --o-visualization tabulated-metadata.qzv
 ```